Archived

 Why might this be relevant?

-The project specifically addresses the risks and benefits of taking a whole system approach to deep retrofit of buildings and provides a solution to manage unintended consequences.
+The project specifically addresses the risks and benefits of taking a whole system approach to deep retrofit of buildings and how to manage unintended consequences.

 • Glasgow School of Art and John Gilbert Architects Limited